mrBettazzi/exercise-tracker/README.md

 }
 ```
 ### stub components
-To be able to test the application we need to put in place fake components like this `src/components/exercises-list.component.js`:
+To be able to test the application we begin by putting in place fake components, like this `src/components/exercises-list.component.js`:
 ```
 import React, { Component } from 'react';